-What is heart failure?Heart failure is a condition in which the heart is not able to pump enough blood throughout the body for its normal function.
+Heart failure is a condition in which the heart is not able to pump enough blood throughout the body for its normal function.
 The cause of this can be either functional or structural disorder of the heart.
 Common causes of heart failure include cardiomyopathy, hypertension, heart valve problems and coronary artery disease.
-There is no heart failure cure.
+There is no cure for heart failure.

 At Stem Cell Institute, our stem cell treatment protocol for heart failure involves administration of mesenchymal stem cells harvested from human umbilical cord tissue.